nus-apr/CrashRepair/orchestrator/README.md

 * The `crash` section is used to provide the CrashRepair analyzer with the necessary information to diagnose the crash and produce an annotated fix localization. **(FIXME: resolve ambiguity between file-based and argument-based inputs.)**
   * The optional `extra-klee-flags` property is used to inject additional KLEE flags, given as a string, at link time when the analyzer rebuilds the program.
     In all cases, `--link-llvm-lib=/CrashRepair/lib/libcrepair_proxy.bca` will always be injected as a KLEE flag.
+  * The `expected-exit-code` property is used to specify what exit code should be produced by the program if the crash is resolved.
+    If this property is left unspecified, it assumes its default value of `0`.